Updated with New Information On

 What is your budget, and what is your expected return on this investment?
 Do you plan to keep your shop small and cozy, or do you need a machine that’s equipped to grow with your shop as it gets busier and busier?

 How much control do you want over the shots of espresso?
-Automatic will do it all, semi-automatic will let you tell it the shot is done, and manual lets you have all the control over each shot for a fully customizable experience (that also means you’ll need to spend extra time training your staff, though)
+Automatic will do it all, semi-automatic will let you tell it the shot is done, and manual lets you have all the control over each shot for a fully customizable cup of espresso experience (that also means you’ll need to spend extra time training your staff, though)

 Best Groupheads Configuration for Your Coffee Shop